ratwolfzero/hopalong_python/README.md

 Advantages:

-- Memory Efficiency: The two-pass approach recalculates trajectory points instead of caching them, reducing memory requirements.
+- Memory efficiency: The two-pass approach recalculates trajectory points instead of caching them, significantly reducing memory requirements.

 - Optimized for JIT Compilation: The straightforward, sequential structure is well-suited for Just-in-Time (JIT) compilation, resulting in faster execution.